yoyotv/Face-identification-implementation/README.md

 ## Tutorial

-Just one command, we can enjoy the face identification system
+We can enjoy the face identification system in just one command!

 1. First of all, run